mitcshi/mitcshi.github.io/_pages/talks.md

 I have delivered numerous guest lectures at various universities and mutual funds, sharing insights and research findings in asset pricing, factor investing, and quantitative investment.
 Additionally, I have conducted several talks at sell-side strategy conferences, where I discussed market trends and investment methodologies.

-<h3>Lectures on advance in asset pricing/factor investing for higher education institutions</h3>
+<h3>Lectures on advance in asset pricing/factor investing at universities</h3>

 * Nanjing University, 06/2022
 * Renmin University of China, 11/2021